songchunlin/en/_posts/2014-03-13-model-selection-multimodel-inference.md

 ## Abstract

-Because of the biases and shortcomings of the stepwise multiple regression, the Information Theoretic is becoming a reliable method to infer the data, although there is a plethora of candidate models when using Information theoretic.
+Because of the biases and shortcomings of the stepwise multiple regression, the Information Theoretic is becoming a reliable method to infer the data, although there is a plethora of candidate models when using Information Theoretic.
 Here, based on the Akaike Information Criterion, we analyzed the determinants of bird richness on islands in the Thousand Island Lake.
 We also discussed distribution patterns of tombs on study islands using the method of multimodel inference.
 The results showed bird communities on the islands were determined by island area and habitat richness, whereas the occupancy of tombs was determined by the shape of islands.
 This is the first evidence showing bird richness significantly related to tomb occupancy.
 This finding may have potential implications in tomb searchings in the region of the Thousand Island Lake.

 ## Keywords